Tawa: Automatic Warp Specialization for Modern GPUs with Asynchronous References: Introduction

 \textbf{Challenge 3: Resource allocation and pipeline orchestration.} Effectively overlapping the work of specialized producer and consumer warps necessitates the manual implementation of deep software pipelines.
 Developers must explicitly manage multi-buffering schemes in shared memory, partition kernels into prologue, main body, and epilogue stages, and carefully balance the allocation of hardware resources like registers and shared memory to respect occupancy limits.
 These design choices are tightly coupled and create a vast, complex optimization space.
 For example, increasing the pipeline depth affects shared memory capacity, which in turn constrains thread block size and impacts TMA descriptor layouts.
 Navigating this space requires repeated, labor-intensive kernel refactoring, making performance tuning both difficult and unsustainable.

 To address these challenges, we propose \Name\footnote{A shorthand for \underline{T}ask-\underline{A}ware \underline{W}arp Specialization with \underline{A}ref.
-The implementation has been upstreamed to OpenAI Triton: \href{https://github.com/triton-lang/triton/tree/aref_auto_ws}{https://github.com/triton-lang/triton/tree/aref\_auto\_ws}}, an automated compiler that systematically analyzes computation graphs generated from a tile-based DSL, partitions programs into warp-specialized components, and manages both communication and pipelining.
-Our contributions are as follows: \begin{itemize} \item We propose \emph{asynchronous references} (\aref), an abstraction for warp-level communication. \aref expresses asynchronous data transfer intent without exposing low-level hardware primitives, providing a clean and portable representation at the IR level. \item We present \Name, an automatic compilation flow for warp specialization on NVIDIA GPUs. \Name takes in a Triton program, performs task-aware partitioning across warp groups, applies multi-granularity pipelining, and generates high-performance PTX code for GPU execution. \item We evaluate \Name on an H100 GPU using representative LLM kernels.
+The implementation has been upstreamed to OpenAI Triton: \href{https://github.com/triton-lang/triton/tree/aref_auto_ws}{https://github.com/triton-lang/triton/tree/aref\_auto\_ws}, with the first PR available at \href{https://github.com/triton-lang/triton/pull/6288}{\#6288}.} an automated compiler that systematically analyzes computation graphs generated from a tile-based DSL, partitions programs into warp-specialized components, and manages both communication and pipelining.
+Our contributions are as follows: \begin{itemize} \item We propose \emph{asynchronous references} (\aref), an abstraction for warp-level communication with formal guarantees.
+It captures the intent of asynchronous data movement without exposing hardware-specific intrinsics, enabling a clean and portable representation at the IR level. \item We develop \Name, the first fully automated compilation flow for warp specialization on modern NVIDIA GPUs. \Name operates on unmodified, annotation-free Triton programs, performs task-aware partitioning across warp groups, applies multi-granularity pipelining adapted to diverse kernel structures, and emits high-performance PTX code for GPU execution. \item We evaluate \Name on an H100 GPU using representative LLM kernels.
 Our approach delivers high hardware utilization with concise kernel code, matching or surpassing hand-optimized baselines.
 For GEMM, \Name achieves up to 1.1$\times$ speedup over cuBLAS, and for attention kernels, it attains 1.2$\times$ speedup over Triton and matches the performance of the hand-optimized \CUTLASS FlashAttention-3~\cite{shah2024fa3} kernel. \end{itemize}